CONNECT WITH me ON INSTAGRAM

 Should I have COVID insurance to travel to Argentina?

-Absolutely.
-But you’re not required by law to have COVID medical coverage.
-Yet if you travel to Argentina without medical insurance covering COVID you’re exposing yourself to unnecessary risk to save pocket change.
+Absolutely, but you’re not required by law to have COVID medical coverage.
+Yet, if you travel to Argentina without medical insurance covering COVID, you’re exposing yourself to unnecessary risk to save pocket change.

-Best COVID travel insurance for Argentina?
+Best travel insurance for Argentina?

 Head over to visitorscoverage.com or use the widgets on this page to find yourself medical insurance and to compare policies.
 And then read the rest of the article to find out why you should focus your travel insurance purchases on medical coverage.